AppleJackPOR/MusicBot/README.md

 - info/inf: Board with details of the bot
 - hello/hi: Greetings to the user
 - ping: Sends a message to verify if bot is up/available
-- join: Bots joins current user's voice channel
+- join: Bot joins current user's voice channel
+- leave: Bot disconnects from current channel

 **MH commands being developed:**
 - play *Playlist_link*: Bot plays Youtube Playlist